jt-lanl/bluehat/README.md

 ### About the name

-**Bluehat** does not really mean anything at all.
+**BlueHat** does not really mean anything at all.
 The name refers to a graphic that describes a particular approach for local background estimation in multispectral imagery.
 A pixel under test (indicated in blue) is estimated as a function of the pixels (indicated in pink) in